-- Identify communication issues.
-To explain 'out of character' or challenging behaviour -Rule out hunger, thirst and pain. misunderstanding, feeling threatened, boredom or frustration.
-Speak slower with simple words and short phrases • Maintain eye contact and be the person's visual area of focus • Avoid body language, gestures, voice volume etc. that may be misinterpreted - Give the person plenty of time to reply without environmental distractions • As one things at a time and keep it simple
+- Completing 'this is me' to maintain personal identity - Identify communication issues.
+To explain 'out of character' or challenging behaviour -Rule out hunger, thirst and pain. misunderstanding, feeling threatened, boredom or frustration. - Speak slower with simple words and short phrases - Maintain eye contact and be the person's visual area of focus - Avoid body language, gestures, voice volume etc. that may be misinterpreted - Give the person plenty of time to reply without environmental distractions - As one things at a time and keep it irment